juandld/langhero/README.md

 - Add OpenAI key for reliable fallback (transcribe/title and narrative generation)
 - To reprocess a note, use `/api/notes/{filename}/retry` or delete its JSON; backend will recreate it on startup or next upload
 - FFmpeg with pydub improves audio format handling (pydub installed; add FFmpeg if needed)

+## Scenario Progression UX

+- See [development/scenario-progression.md](development/scenario-progression.md) for the latest rules and guardrails.
+- **Early levels:** Players can pause (press-and-hold mic) to plan, translate, and rehearse before speaking.
+Audio is processed while they hold the button; releasing it commits the attempt.
+Limited “lives” per scenario emphasize accuracy.
+- **Advanced levels:** The time-stop advantage disappears.
+Streaming kicks in as soon as the learner speaks, requiring faster recall and making live comprehension the core skill.
+Planning tools remain, but they must be used on the fly.
+- This progression helps learners transition from deliberate practice to real-time conversation under gentle pressure.
+- Scoring/lives: scenarios now specify `mode`, `lives`, `reward_points`, and `penalties` (e.g., `incorrect_answer.lives`, `language_mismatch.points`).
+Both the WebSocket stream and `/narrative/interaction` respond with `scoreDelta` / `livesDelta`, keeping the HUD in sync across modes.